-Fingerprints must be completed only AFTER you pass the exam and submit your licensing application.
-When registering online via IdentoGO an applicant must use the appropriate service code assigned to the Insurance Department, which is 1KG8Q3 in order for the background check to processed to the correct agency and purpose.
+- Page 2Types of Licenses and exam series Combined Property and Casualty: Series 16-06 - Page 3Fingerprints must be completed only AFTER you pass the exam and submit your licensing application.
+When registering online via IdentoGO an applicant must use the appropriate service code assigned to the Insurance Department so the background check will process to the correct agency and purpose: 1KGBGJ.